Peacock bass fishing is becoming more and more popular among US anglers.

 Pedal kayaks are even more stealthy than using a trolling motor and can get you even closer to the fish.
 The newer Hobie Outback and PA models come with a reversible drive enabling you to pedal back out of structure when you hook a fish.

 And finally, you can certainly target peacock bass from shore.
-The warm water lakes and canals in SOuth Florida (Palm Beach County and Miami and surrounds including Broward County, Dade County) that are the home of this species in the US have good bankside access.
+The warm water lakes and canals in South Florida (Palm Beach County and Miami and surrounds including Broward County and Dade County) that are the home of this species in the US have good bankside access.

 There are two distinct seasons for peacock bass fishing in South Florida: between March and June (this includes the spawning period) and September and December.
 These times are when most big fish heavier than four pounds are captured.